jmariconda/meteor-reactive-store/README.md

 store.set({ key: true })

 // NOTE: Reactive deep get/equals calls with paths will be ignored while the root value is not traversable (Object/Array)
-// The store is effectively the same as ReactiveVar in this case but with type-based equality checking for intantiated values (if an equality check has been added). store.set(new Date()) store.set(true)
+// The store is effectively the same as ReactiveVar in this case but with type-based equality checking for instantiated values (if an equality check has been added). store.set(new Date()) store.set(true)